pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 * url: https://us.pycon.org/2012/community/WebDevSummit/

 .. note:: Taking notes on a panel is really challenging.
 Apologies on whatever or to whoever I miss.
+Any misquotes are my fault and not the fault of the speaker.

 Introduction
 =============